-This is the SearchBar page that you can add the extension to Google Chrome from.
-Then you’ll find a show/hide SearchBar button on the toolbar.
+There is an extension called SearchBar that you can add to Google Chrome via the Chrome Web Store at this link.
+Once you’ve installed the extension, you’ll find a show/hide SearchBar button on the toolbar.
 Press that to open a separate search bar in the browser as shown below.

 Now you can search for pages with this separate search box instead of the URL bar.
-Enter a keyword in the text box and then press one of the search engine buttons.
-That will then find some pages with the selected search engine.
+Enter a keyword in the text box and then press one of the search engine buttons, which will then submit your search to the selected engine.

-You can add lots more search engine buttons to the search bar by pressing the Options button (cog icon).
+SearchBar allows you to add many additional search engine options.
+Press the Options button (the cog icon in the search bar).
 Then click Custom searches to open the page below.
 There are a few search engines listed there that aren’t selected, so click unselected check boxes to add their buttons to the search bar.

 If you need to add a search engine not listed there, open it in your browser and right-click its search field.
 Then select the Add to SearchBar option on the context menu.
-That will open the window in the snapshot below.
+That will open a window as shown in the snapshot below.

-You can assign a keyboard shortcut for it there by entering it in the Hotkey text box.
-Then press the Add to SearchBar button there.
+You can assign a keyboard shortcut for your new search by entering it in the Hotkey text box.
+Then press the Add to SearchBar button.
 Now you can select the new search engine on the search bar.

 By default, the search bar opens pages in the same tab.
 However, press and hold the Ctrl key when you click a search engine button on the bar to open the page listing in a new tab.
 You can also select an Open search results in a new tab by default option by clicking Basic Settings on the SearchBar Options tab.